 How to Find Treatment for Amphetamine Psychosis

 While the treatments for amphetamine psychosis are typically successful, they are not always.
 One of the biggest factors in the success of these treatments is administering them early in the development of the psychosis.
 This makes finding treatment very important.
-For more information on amphetamine psychosis or to find a treatment center before amphetamine addiction results in psychosis, call us at 800-768-8728.
+For more information on amphetamine psychosis or to find a treatment center before amphetamine addiction results in psychosis, call us at 800-768-8728(Who Answers?).
 We can help you find the treatment you need before this dangerous condition becomes a serious problem.